 - Extreme mood swings

 Science hasn’t been able to determine exactly what causes eating disorders, but some things can make you more prone to them.
-Things such as psychology, biochemistry and genetics are often out of our control, but can lead to a higher likelihood that you will be more inclined to having an eating disorder.
+Factors such as psychology, biochemistry and genetics are often out of our control, but can lead to a higher likelihood that you will develop an eating disorder.

 Treatment for eating disorders involves therapy and counseling, with a focus on nutritional and medical needs, through either in-patient or outpatient care depending on the severity of the disease.
 Learning how to identify what led to an eating disorder and how to better cope with those feelings in the future is an important aspect of recovery.

-One of the most important things to remember while recovering is to practice self love.
+One of the most important things to remember while recovering is to practice self-love.
 Accept yourself, listen to your feelings, listen to your body and love yourself.
-The more honest you can be about your situation and how you feel the more your medical team can help you move forward.
-Be open with your friends and family about your struggles and what you are working towards.
+The more honest you can be about your situation and how you feel, the more your medical team can help you move forward.
+Be open with your friends and family about your struggles and what you are working toward.
 Having a group of people to turn to when things get difficult in the future can be the difference between staying healthy and relapsing.

-Post-Traumatic Stress Disorder, PTSD, manifests in some people that have experienced a life-threatening or traumatic event.
-Most equate PTSD with those in the armed forces however, anyone is susceptible to it.
-Events such as terror attacks, disasters, car accidents, sexual or physical abuse can all lead to PTSD.
+Post-traumatic stress disorder (PTSD) manifests in some people who have experienced a life-threatening or traumatic event.
+Most equate PTSD with those in the armed forces; however, anyone is susceptible to it.
+Events such as terror attacks, disasters, car accidents, violent crime, and domestic violence can all lead to PTSD.

-It is normal to experience feelings of emotional numbness, avoidance, flashbacks or nightmares after a traumatic event.
-PTSD occurs when these feelings continue for an extended period of time and begin to change your life on a daily basis.
+It is normal to experience feelings of emotional numbness, avoidance, flashbacks, or nightmares after a traumatic event.
+PTSD occurs when these feelings continue for an extended period and begin to change your life daily.

 Knowing what to look for and recognizing the warning signs of PTSD will allow you to seek help when symptoms first begin.
-Each person experiences PTSD differently, you may not have every symptom below.
+Each person experiences PTSD differently.
+You may not experience every symptom below.
 Early treatment can lessen your symptoms and triggers before they become overwhelming.

 - Self-destructive behavior